diantw00rd/ev-charging-simulation/README.md

 # Model
 This repository contains the simulation code developed for analyzing non-overnight electric vehicle (EV) charging behavior under varying infrastructure and pricing conditions in Ontario, Canada.

 The simulation integrates empirical travel behavior with a charging decision model derived from a stated-preference survey.

-Here's how the model works:
+# Data

+- **Transportation Tomorrow Survey 2016 (TTS 2016)**
+  Primary dataset used for simulation.
+  *Note: Original dataset is not distributed in this repo.*

+- **Synthetic test data**
+  A small toy dataset with the same structure as TTS 2016 to allow reproducibility of results and testing of the models.

 # Travel and vehicle simulation
 - Travel data source: the model uses real-world travel patterns from the 2016 Transportation Tomorrow Survey (TTS), representing weekday trip sequences in the Greater Toronto and Hamilton Area (GTHA).